EdoLabWorks/Node-WebSocket-SPA/README.md

 A responsive SPA using only HTML, CSS, Javascript or JQuery in the front-end.

-As usual we will evaluate it using CRUD operations in the back-end connecting to SQL Express server using Entity Framework Code-First Approach and a NodeJS MongoDB.
+As usual we will evaluate it using CRUD operations in the back-end connecting to SQL Express Server using Entity Framework Code-First Approach and a NodeJS MongoDB.

 Without REST API to map our CRUD operations with HTTP methods,